 - 1. All four of the following courses:

 - a.
 Estate and Gift Tax Law

 - b.
 Estate Planning

 - c.
 Income Tax Law

 - d.
 Wills, Trusts, and Estates

 - 2. At least one of the following advanced courses:

 - a.
 Advanced Trust Law

 - b.
 Agency and Unincorporated Business Associations

 - c.
-Consumer Bankruptcy
+Introduction to Bankruptcy

 - d.
 Administrative Law

 - e.
 American Indian Law

 - f.
-Texas Marital Property Law
+Oil and Gas Law

 - g.
-Oil and Gas Law

-- h.
 Any other elective course, or seminar, with significant wills, trusts, and estates law content approved by one of the program directors, including elective courses previously listed for this certificate but no longer offered.

 - 3. Any two of the following clinical or externship courses:

 - a.
 American Indian Wills Clinic

 - b.
 Advanced American Indian Wills Clinic

 - c.
-Government Practice Externship with a placement at either of the following:
+Government Practice Externship with a placement at any of the following:

 - i.
 Oklahoma Health Care Authority

 - ii.
 Oklahoma State Department of Health

+- iii.
+Oklahoma Insurance Department

 - d.
 Judicial Externship with a placement at the U.S. Bankruptcy Court

 - e.
 Litigation Practice Externship with a placement at either of the following:

-- i.
+- iv.
 Legal Aid Services of Oklahoma

-- ii.
+- v.
 Senior Law Resource Center

+- f.
+Externship with a placement at the Oklahoma City Community Foundation

+- g.
+Externship approved by the program director

-The Program Director for this certificate is Professor Christin Mugg.
+The Program Director for this certificate is Professor Christin V. Mugg.